flucoma/flucoma-docs/doc/BufAmpGate.rst

 :control highPassFreq:

-  The frequency of the fourth-order Linkwitz-Riley high-pass filter (https://en.wikipedia.org/wiki/Linkwitz%E2%80%93Riley_filter) applied to the signal signal to minimise low frequency intermodulation with very short ramp lengths.
+  The frequency of the fourth-order Linkwitz-Riley high-pass filter (https://en.wikipedia.org/wiki/Linkwitz%E2%80%93Riley_filter) applied to the signal to minimise low frequency intermodulation with very short ramp lengths.
 A frequency of 0 bypasses the filter.

 :control maxSize: